boscho87/facebook-connector/README.md

 return function (Entry $entry) {

-    //you can to some fancy stuff with callables 👍 !
+    //you can do some fancy stuff with callables 👍 !
     $description = function() use ($entry){
       return $entry->teaserSubTitle;
     };